thinh-re/Lux-Design-S2/README.md

 Welcome to the Lux AI Challenge Season 2!

+The Lux AI Challenge is a competition where competitors design agents to tackle:

+- A multi-variable optimization
+- Resource gathering
-The Lux AI Challenge is a competition where competitors design agents to tackle a multi-variable optimization, resource gathering, and allocation problem in a 1v1 scenario against other competitors.
-In addition to optimization, successful agents must be capable of analyzing their opponents and developing appropriate policies to get the upper hand.
+- Allocation problem in a 1v1 scenario against other competitors.

+In addition to optimization, successful agents must be capable of **analyzing their opponents** and **developing appropriate policies** to get the upper hand.

 Key features this season!

 - GPU/TPU optimized environment via Jax
 - Asymmetric maps and novel mechanics (action efficiency and planning)
 - $55,000 Prize Pool